lucaisacoder/my-study-notes/README.rst

 Copyright (c) 2020, lucas_hsueh@hotmail.com.
 All rights reserved.

-See the file "LICENSE.rst" for more information.
+See the file "LICENSE" for more information.